-This transformation involves data cleaning (also known as "data wrangling" or "munging"), a "process of iterative data exploration and transformation that enables analysis".
-13 For instance, data may have been collected about both apples and oranges, but the colour might be described using text in one case (e.g. red, green) and a numerical value in the other (e.g. 1 = red, 2 = green).
+This transformation involves data cleaning31 (also known as "data wrangling" or "munging"), a "process of iterative data exploration and transformation that enables analysis".32 For instance, data may have been collected about both apples and oranges, but the colour might be described using text in one case (e.g. red, green) and a numerical value in the other (e.g. 1 = red, 2 = green).
 Price information may be available for apples but not oranges.
-By mistake, someone may have included data about bananas, which are https://web.stanford.edu/class/cs442/lectures unrestricted/cs442-visualization.pdf.
+By mistake, someone may have included data about bananas, which are outside the scope of this specific analysis.
+Box 2.1 below gives a summary of common problems encountered during data cleaning and their technical names.